hartleylabnyu/memory-specificity/README.md

 The tasks were coded in jsPsych version 6.3.1 and administered online via Pavlovia.

 ## Data
 Cleaned data and parameter estimates from our fitted reinforcement-learning models can be found in the data folders within each experiment.
+Anonymized, raw data files are in the 'raw' subfolder.

 ## Analysis and computational modeling code
 Data was analyzed in R using the R markdown analysis scripts found in the analysis folders.